 - Compact.
 The PercisionTemp is a small 14″ cube.
-It fits easily under our kitchen counter.
+It fits easily under my kitchen counter.

 - Floor Vent.
 As with all propane units, the PercisionTemp requires exterior ventilation, but this unit actually vents through the floor!
 That means you don’t need to cut a hole in the side of your Tiny House (which can be unattractive).

 - Anti-Freezing Protection.
-The PercisionTemp will detect when it’s about to freeze and start up to protect itself.
-Keep in mind, freezing your unit is not covered under warranty.
-Read on for how we managed to screw this up.
+The PercisionTemp will detect when it’s about to freeze and start to protect itself.
+Keep in mind, freezing your unit is not covered under warranty (read on for how I managed to screw this up).

-- Needs almost no electricity.
+- Uses almost no electricity.
 A small amount of electricity is required to ignite the unit.
 This is common with propane appliances.
 A 12-volt battery is sufficient.
-We can use this unit while running on solar, which was ideal for our situation.
+I can use this unit while running on solar power, which was ideal for my situation.

 - Expensive.
-The PercisionTemp retails at $1,150, making it one of the most expensive appliance choices for tiny homes.
+The PercisionTemp retails at $1,150, making it one of the most expensive Tiny House water heaters on the market.

-- 10 Seconds to Heat Up.
+- 5-10 Seconds to Heat Up.
 Even though 10 seconds is not a long time to heat water, a tank water heater would be absolutely instant (though limited by the tank size).
-When we shower, we like to take navy showers – meaning we turn the water off as we lather up.
-Every time we turn the water back on, we endure 10 seconds of cold water before the hot water kicks in.
+When I shower, I like to take navy showers – meaning I turn the water off as I lather up.
+Every time I turn the water back on, I endure 5-10 seconds of cold water before the hot water kicks in.
 It’s not exactly a spa shower, but it’s efficient and eco-friendly.

-How we broke our water heater from a stupid mistake
+How I broke my Tiny House water heater from a stupid mistake!

-This past winter we parked our Tiny House in the Colorado Rockies.
-Usually we kept the house warm, but from November to December we left the house unattended as we traveled to Europe.
-We didn’t winterize the Tiny House, because we were hoping our Envi heater could keep it from freezing while we were away.
+This past winter was my first real winter in the Tiny House.
+I parked my Tiny House in the Colorado Rockies – one of the coldest places in the USA.
+Usually, I keep the house warm, but from November to December I left the house unattended as I traveled to Europe.
+I didn’t winterize the Tiny House, because I was hoping my Envi heater would keep it from freezing while I was away.
 That was a mistake.

-In late November, nightly temperatures dropped to below 0°F. Our Envi heater couldn’t keep up and the internal house temperature dropped to below freezing (32°F).
-Our water heater tried to trigger itself to ignite to prevent itself from freezing but failed.
-The trouble was, our propane tanks were freezing as well.
-At the time, we didn’t protect our tanks with heat blankets so their efficiency was significantly reduced.
-Our PercisionTemp was not recieving enough propane pressure to ignite, and eventually, the pipes inside the unit froze and burst.
-Water from our tank emptied through the water heater unto the ground beneath our trailer.
-Luckily, our house did not flood (thanks to the water heater’s floor venting).
+In late November, nightly temperatures dropped to below 0°F. My Envi heater couldn’t keep up and the internal house temperature dropped to below freezing (32°F).
+My water heater tried to trigger itself to ignite to prevent itself from freezing but failed.
+The trouble was, my propane tanks were freezing as well.
+At the time, I didn’t protect my tanks with heat blankets so their efficiency was significantly reduced.
+My PercisionTemp was not receiving enough propane pressure to ignite, and eventually, the pipes inside the unit froze and burst.
+Water from my tank emptied through the water heater unto the ground beneath my trailer.
+Luckily, my house did not flood (thanks to the water heater’s floor venting).

 This mistake could have been prevented a number of ways:

 - Occupants.
-Had we been around, the problem would have been noticed and rectified before the pipes froze.
+Had I been around, the problem would have been noticed and rectified before the pipes froze.

 - Winterizing the unit.
-We could have drained the unit and filled our plumbing with antifreeze.
+I could have drained the unit and filled my plumbing with antifreeze.

 - Propane blanket.
-Had we purchased a propane heat blanket before we left, the pressure would have been enough to keep the water heater from freezing.
-Our propane efficiency increases dramatically with the help of the blanket.
+Had I purchased a propane heat blanket before I left, the pressure would have been enough to keep the water heater from freezing.
+My propane efficiency increases dramatically with the help of the blanket.